astronomer/airflow-quickstart/README.md

 ### ❗Warning❗

-This template used DuckDB, an in-memory database, for running dbt transformations.
-While this is great to learn Airflow, your data is not guaranteed to persist between executions!
+This template uses DuckDB, an in-memory database.
+While this is great for learning Airflow, your data is not guaranteed to persist between executions!
 For production applications, use a _persistent database_ instead (consider DuckDB's hosted option MotherDuck or another database like Postgres, MySQL, or Snowflake).